The effects of stress on your body

 Stress that continues without relief can lead to a condition called distress, a negative stress reaction.
-Distress can lead to physical symptoms including headaches, upset stomach, elevated blood pressure, chest pain and problems with sleeping.
+Distress can lead to physical problems including headaches, upset stomach, elevated blood pressure, chest pain and trouble sleeping.
 Research suggests that stress can also bring on or worsen certain symptoms or diseases.

 Stress also becomes harmful when people turn to alcohol, tobacco, or drugs to try to relieve their stress.
 Unfortunately, instead of relieving the stress and returning the body to a relaxed state, these substances tend to keep the body in a stressed state and cause more problems.
 Consider the following:

-- Occupations with the highest rates of work-related stress are social work, teaching and public administration.
+- Occupations with some of the highest rates of work-related stress are education, health and social care, public administration and defence.